 Professor Mary Anne Franks

-CORAL GABLES, Fla.
-(March 1, 2021) -- The John S. and James L. Knight Foundation today named cyber law experts Mary Anne Franks from the University of Miami School of Law and Eric Goldman from Santa Clara University School of Law as 2021 Knight Visiting Scholars, who will curate a research series and convene thought leaders from industry, policy, and academia on the internet, democracy, and society.
+The John S. and James L. Knight Foundation recently named Franks a 2021 Knight Visiting Scholar, charged with curating a research series and convening thought leaders from industry, policy, and academia on the internet, democracy, and society.

-Franks, a professor of law and Dean’s Distinguished Scholar at the University of Miami School of Law, is widely regarded for her writing on First and Second Amendment law and the intersections of law and technology.
+The Dean's Distinguished Scholar is widely regarded for her writing on First and Second Amendment law and the intersections of law and technology.
 She serves as president and legislative and tech policy director of the Cyber Civil Rights Initiative, a nonprofit organization dedicated to combating online harassment and discrimination.
 Franks regularly provides expert analysis on free speech and the internet for nationally acclaimed media outlets and advises legislators and tech industry leaders on online privacy, harassment, criminal law, and threats.

 "Dr. Franks is a prolific and innovative scholar whose work has garnered national and international attention and acclaim," said M. Minnette Massey Professor of Law and Dean Anthony E. Varona.
 "Her advocacy is celebrated for its effectiveness and impact.
 And she is a thoughtful and valued institutional servant here at UM and Miami Law."

 The Taiwanese-American is the author of the award-winning 2019 book The Cult of the Constitution.
 Her second book, Fearless Speech, which argues that free speech doctrine and practice should be centered around courageous, other-oriented speech of vulnerable communities rather than reckless, self-centered speech of powerful groups, is expected in 2022.